lina-by/Mode-interactions-using-ML/README.md

 This project aims to automatise the detection of mode interactions relying on established Machine Learning techniques.
 Therefore, the project’s first objective is to **learn how to recognise these interactions** and understand the **conditions and parameters that favour them**.
 Physicists usually rely on scalogram analysis to detect interactions.
 The algorithms will have to be trained with those scalograms, which entails **creating scalogram datasets** and classifying them according to whether they present modal interactions.
 We will also have to write scaling and pre-processing algorithms to obtain clean data and increase the accuracy and efficiency of the machine learning models.
 We will then **train and test different Machine Learning models** and techniques in order to select those best suited for this classification problem.
 Finally the algorithms will be **tested on real-life data** and examples.
-The project goals are, therefore:
--	Identifying the patterns, parameters and favourable conditions of modal interactions.
--	Creating scalogram datasets of nonlinear models with and without model interactions.
--	Training and cross-validating different Machine Learning models on those datasets.
--	Testing them on real-life data